MedCoG: Maximizing LLM Inference Density in Medical Reasoning via Meta-Cognitive Regulation: Conclusion

 \section{Conclusion}

-In this paper, we propose \textsc{MedCoG}, a meta-cognition medical agent with knowledge graph, to investigate how the self-awareness of LLMs can regulate the reasoning process.
+In this paper, we propose \textsc{MedCoG}, a meta-cognition medical agent with knowledge graph, to investigate how the self-assessments of LLMs can regulate the reasoning process.
 We empirically explore the inference scaling law and introduce two metrics to quantify inference efficiency, Inference Density and Inference Incremental Efficiency.
 Experiments demonstrate the inference effectiveness and efficiency of \textsc{MedCoG}.
 Our main findings are as follows: (1) Meta-cognition regulation maximizes the inference density, improving both accuracy and efficiency.
-(2) Different LLMs exhibit various meta-cognitive characteristics; calibrating accordingly brings their best performance.
+(2) Different LLMs exhibit distinct meta-cognitive characteristics; per-backbone calibration is essential to bring out their best performance.
 (3) The memory mechanism shows a synergy effect with KG, implying that memory can improve the understanding of structural yet noisy factual knowledge of LLMs.
 Our study reveals the gap between existing methods and the upper bound of meta-cognitive regulation, motivating future research for LLM meta-cognition regulation.